orbitdb/orbitdb/README.md

 OrbitDB provides various types of databases for different data models and use cases:

-- **[log](https://github.com/orbitdb/orbit-db/blob/master/API.md#orbitdblognameaddress)**: an immutable (append-only) log with traversable history.
+- **[events](https://github.com/orbitdb/orbit-db/blob/master/API.md#orbitdblognameaddress)**: an immutable (append-only) log with traversable history.
 Useful for *"latest N"* use cases or as a message queue.
-- **[feed](https://github.com/orbitdb/orbit-db/blob/master/API.md#orbitdbfeednameaddress)**: a mutable log with traversable history.
-Entries can be added and removed.
-Useful for *"shopping cart"* type of use cases, or for example as a feed of blog posts or "tweets".
+- **[documents](https://github.com/orbitdb/orbit-db/blob/master/API.md#orbitdbdocsnameaddress-options)**: a document database to which JSON documents can be stored and indexed by a specified key.
+Useful for building search indices or version controlling documents and data.
 - **[keyvalue](https://github.com/orbitdb/orbit-db/blob/master/API.md#orbitdbkeyvaluenameaddress)**: a key-value database just like your favourite key-value database.
-- **[docs](https://github.com/orbitdb/orbit-db/blob/master/API.md#orbitdbdocsnameaddress-options)**: a document database to which JSON documents can be stored and indexed by a specified key.
-Useful for building search indices or version controlling documents and data.
-- **[counter](https://github.com/orbitdb/orbit-db/blob/master/API.md#orbitdbcounternameaddress)**: Useful for counting events separate from log/feed data.
+- **[keyvalue-indexed](https://github.com/orbitdb/orbit-db/blob/master/API.md#orbitdbkeyvaluenameaddress)**: key-value data indexed in a Level key-value database.

 All databases are [implemented](https://github.com/orbitdb/orbit-db-store) on top of [ipfs-log](https://github.com/orbitdb/ipfs-log), an immutable, cryptographically verifiable, operation-based conflict-free replicated data structure ([CRDT](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type)) for distributed systems. ipfs-log is formalized in the paper [Merkle-CRDTs](https://arxiv.org/abs/2004.00107).
 You can also easily extend OrbitDB by [implementing and using a custom data model](https://github.com/orbitdb/orbit-db/blob/master/GUIDE.md#custom-stores) benefitting from the same properties as the default data models provided by the underlying Merkle-CRDTs.

 #### Project status & support

 * Status: **in active development**
-* Compatible with **js-ipfs versions >= 0.66.0** and **go-ipfs versions >= 0.17.0**
+* Compatible with **ipfs-core versions >= 0.18.0**

+***NOTE!*** *js-ipfs and related packages are now superseded by IPFS's Helia project and are no longer being maintained.
+As part of this migration, OrbitDB will be [switching to Helia](./tree/helia).*

 ***NOTE!*** *OrbitDB is **alpha-stage** software.
 It means OrbitDB hasn't been security audited and programming APIs and data formats can still change.
 We encourage you to [reach out to the maintainers](https://app.element.io/#/room/#orbit-db:matrix.org) if you plan to use OrbitDB in mission critical systems.*